Statutory Rape Georgia

 Where possible, Georgia law treats these sexting cases as a minor’s offense and diverts then from adult processing.
 In juvenile court, like at the Atlanta Municipal Court, the law can apply more flexible remedies and protect privacy with sealed records and closed proceedings.

 However, sexting convictions can carry heavy fines and significant sentences for teens, whether tried as adults or juveniles.
-If you’re caught up in a sexting case, contact a reputable attorney to help you navigate the situation.
+If you’re caught up in a sexting case, contact attorney in Atlanta GA to help you navigate the situation.

 - Juvenile courts can use probation, fines, community service, or other punishments deemed appropriate.